Nicolás Lodeiro: Nacional

-Lodeiro played a vital role for Nacional in the 2008–09 Copa Libertadores, which saw Nacional reach the Semi-finals.
+Lodeiro played a vital role for Nacional in the 2008–09 Copa Libertadores, which saw Nacional reach the semi-finals.
 From then on, Lodeiro has been considered one of the best youth players in the country.

 Ajax

-In January 2010, Lodeiro signed a contract with AFC Ajax until June 2012 with option of 2 more years.
+In January 2010, Lodeiro signed a contract with Ajax until June 2012 with option of 2 more years.
 He joined his fellow Uruguayans Bruno Silva and his friend Luis Suárez at Ajax.
 His first appearance for Ajax was as a substitute in the match against FC Twente on 7 February 2010.
 He marked his first goal against Go Ahead Eagles with Ajax on 25 March in the KNVB Beker.
 Because of an injury he sustained during the World Cup he didn't play a single match for Ajax in the 2010/2011 Eredivisie season.
 He did however make 19 appearances for Ajax the following season, scoring twice in the regular season, and once against Dinamo Zagreb in the Champions League, all while helping Ajax to win their 31st league title.

 Botafogo

-On 20 July 2012 it was announced that Botafogo had signed Lodeiro to a four-year contract, taking the young midfielder over to Rio de Janeiro from AFC Ajax for an undisclosed fee.
-He was a key part of the squad that won the Campeonato Carioca in 2013 and qualified Botafogo for the 2014 Copa Libertadores after 18 years absent of the tournament.
+On 20 July 2012 it was announced that Botafogo had signed Lodeiro to a four-year contract, taking the young midfielder over to Rio de Janeiro from Ajax for an undisclosed fee.
+He was a key part of the squad that won the Campeonato Carioca in 2013 and qualified Botafogo for the 2014 Copa Libertadores after 18 years absence of the tournament.
 During his time with Botafogo, Lodeiro was part of Uruguay's 2013 FIFA Confederations Cup and 2014 FIFA World Cup squad.